wolf262682/hello-world1/README.md

 # hello-world1
-This is my second hellow world program.
+This is my second hello world program.
 I am only learning how to use Git at the moment.

+I changed the text inside this first branch as it contained an error in the word hello.